mrspeaker/Omega500/README.md

 Has x, y, w, h properties which is used for map/entity collision detection.
 Width and height are optional if you specify them in the class itself (default is w: 32, h: 32).

-There are a couple of conventions for updating collections of entities [TODO: build these conventions in to the engine].
+There are a couple of conventions for updating collections of entities [**NOTE**: these conventions are currently being integrated into the system: if you use the magic `add` method then you don't need to filter to tick, or forEach to render.].
 For "ticking", call tick on each object - and inside the object's tick method return `true` if it's still alive, and `false` if it should be removed:

     this.baddies = this.baddies.filter(function (baddie) {
         return baddie.tick();